nspin/nspin.github.io/articles/solving-the-rubiks-cube-blindfolded.md

 When I hand you a scrambled cube, you need to gather enough information about its state to be able to execute a solution once you don the blindfold.
 Here, a solution is a group element whose effect on the scrambled state is returning it to the solved state.
 To execute a group element means to express it as a sequence of turns (and perhaps physically execute those turns).

-A very difficult approach is to use the memorization phase to construct a solution as a sequence of turns by solving the cube using a non-blindfolded approach in your imagination.
+A very difficult approach is to use the memorization phase to construct a solution as a sequence of turns by solving the cube using a normal method in your imagination.
 This approach might be good for minimizing execution time (you could spend a really long time in the memorization phase finding a short solution), but requires special talents.
 While some people are capable of using this approach, I am not.

 An easier approach, which the remainder of this article describes, involves memorizing the solution (that is, the group element corresponding to the inverse of the state of the cube) as a permutation of stickers, breaking that permutation down into the product of simpler permutations (elements which have a small effect on the state of the cube), and then executing those permutation one at a time.